Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 4. Submission of Clinical Feedback form to DCFS CSAT.

-• The Clinical Feedback form is the final document from DMH that identifies the clinical outcome of a case after the submission of the MHR/CANS, which can provide details of the child's assessment or mental health service linkage or challenges linking the child to services.
+• The Clinical Feedback form is the final document from DMH that identifies the clinical outcome of a case after the submission of the MHR, which can provide details of the child's assessment or mental health service linkage or challenges linking the child to services.

 APPROVALS